mcdeoliveira/rcpy/README.md

 1. MPU9250
 2. PWM motors
+3. Servos and ESCs
-3. Encoders
+4. Encoders
-4. LEDs
+5. LEDs
-5. Buttons
+6. Buttons
-6. GPIO inputs
+7. GPIO inputs

 You might also be interested in the `pyctrl` package ([github](https://github.com/mcdeoliveira/pyctrl),